-The reportable federal participation rate (achieved WPR) declined in April 2020 (see graphs in section IV).
-This decline is reflected in the achieved WPR for FFY 2021 and projected FFY 2022 rate (see section V) and was the result of policy changes made to support families through the COVID-19 pandemic.
-As the economic impacts of the pandemic have begun to ease and work requirements have resumed, the WPR has increased dramatically, almost doubling since its pandemic low in September 2020.
-However, since April of this year, the WPR has fallen slightly and is not yet up to prepandemic levels.
-We believe this is due in large part to current DSHS staffing shortages; stretched case managers with larger caseloads have less time to engage clients who may need additional support participating in WorkFirst activities.
+The reportable federal participation rate (achieved WPR) dropped off in April 2020 (see graphs in section IV).
+This decline is reflected in the achieved WPR for FFY 2021 and FFY 2022 rate (see section V) and was the result of policy changes made to support families through the COVID-19 pandemic.
+As the economic impacts of the pandemic have begun to ease and work requirements have resumed, the WPR has increased.
+However, since June of last year, the WPR has fallen slightly and is not yet up to pre-pandemic levels.